gamepatriot/wikimedia-task/README.md

 ## About

 Technical demo that attempts to replicate Google's 'card display', as seen on Google Now and Play Newsstand.
-Additionally, this demo lists US Presidents and attempts to load article images from wikipedia for each president (doesn't work for some).
+Additionally, this demo lists US Presidents and attempts to load article images from wikipedia for each president.

 ## Third-party